metomi/rose/sphinx/tutorial/rose/furthertopics/command-keys.rst

 This tutorial walks you through using command keys.

-Command keys allow you to specify and run different commands for an app.
+Command keys allow you to specify and run different commands for a :term:`rose app`.

 Purpose